PicoCreator/Not-DnD-5thSRD/README.md

 | Waterhelm | Waterdeep | https://lotr.fandom.com/wiki/Helm%27s_Deep |
 | Sea Horror | Aboleth | https://en.wikipedia.org/wiki/Sea_monster |

-Note that the WIP full list will be [updated here](./terms/full-terms-list.md)
+Note that the above is a limited list.
+The full (work in progress) list will be [updated here](./terms/full-terms-list.md)

 # Is this legal, what is the license for this?